Dedicated New York Car Accident Attorneys Serving the Bronx

 Hiring a lawyer is crucial for protecting your rights after a car accident.
 Without an attorney, you are at the mercy of insurance companies who care far more about the bottom line than they do about you.

 A car accident attorney is committed to advocating for you and advancing your interests.
 Crucially, your lawyer can handle all communications with the insurance company on your behalf, which tends to result in a better outcome for your case.

 Do I Really Need a New York Car Accident Lawyer After a Crash?

 Some car accident claims can generally be handled without an attorney.
 This includes cases where you suffered minor injuries or property damage only in the crash.

 But, if you have been seriously injured or lost a loved one in a car accident, there are a number of important reasons to have an attorney on your side.
-A New York city car accident lawyer can do the following on your behalf:
+A Bronx New York car accident lawyer can do the following on your behalf:

 - Investigate the car crash to determine how and why it happened

 - Collect evidence to build your car accident claim